 In this age of international terrorism, the American immigration system is caught between our national security needs and a socioeconomic imperative to remain a "nation of immigrants."
 Yet the system can be reconceived and administered in a way that further increases economic opportunities while better protecting the homeland.
 To that end, this Note advocates reshaping our economic immigration system into a cooperative federalist system in which the federal government allows states more responsibility for selecting employment-based immigrants while simultaneously shifting greater federal resources into immigration services and enforcement.

-Collins, Davon M.
+Davon M. Collins,

-"Toward a More Federalist Employment-Based Immigration System,"
+Toward a More Federalist Employment-Based Immigration System,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol25/iss2/5
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol25/iss2/5